 The Tummy Team believes so much in the importance of abdominal massage that we partnered with BabyNest to create a Toning Tummy Balm that is infused with nurturing ingredients to further promote the healing properties of abdominal massage.
 Below, Kelly Dean explains how using the tummy balm with abdominal massage can be helpful:

 Abdominal massage is just one component of the comprehensive Tummy Team functional core rehab approach.
-If you are struggling to reconnect and restore your core, check out our clinic in Camas WA or look at our online core rehab programs.
+If you are struggling to reconnect and restore your core, check out our online core rehab programs.